JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q437466" title="Rembert Dodoens">
 <param ve-entity eid="Q8717" title="Seville">
 <param ve-entity eid="Q162022" title="Mechelen">
 Nicolas Monardes’s _[Dos libros](https://archive.org/details/hin-wel-all-00002448-001)_ (1565) contains the first known description of a sunflower written by a European.
-Monardes, who did not travel to the Americas, presumably authored the text based on his observations of plants grown in his botanical garden in Seville, Spain.
+Monardes, who did not travel to the Americas, presumably authored the text based on his observations of plants grown in his botanical garden in Sevilla, Spain.
 Similarly, Rembert Dodoens’s _[Florum, et coronariarum](https://www.biodiversitylibrary.org/page/48323400)_ (1568)—the first book to reproduce an illustration of _H. annuus_—provides crucial evidence about when the cultivated sunflower was brought to a garden in <span data-click-map-flyto="51.031964, 4.502767">Mechelen</span>, Flanders.
 <param ve-map prefer-geojson center="37.495436, -5.982527" zoom="10" show-label="true">

 ### “Peruvian” Origins and Mythic Encounters